Renting an Apartment After Bankruptcy

 Available Income to Rent an Apartment After Bankruptcy

 Potential creditors don't always consider bankruptcy a bad thing.
 You'll find that many car loan lenders and credit card companies will eagerly extend credit to a borrower who "discharged" or wiped out debt in bankruptcy.
-Creditors realize that you're likely to have more disposable income now that you've shed hefty credit card payments and other debts discharged in your bankruptcy case.
+Why?
+Creditors realize you'll likely have more disposable income now that you've shed hefty credit card payments and other debts discharged in your bankruptcy case.

 Also, the timing rules regarding multiple bankruptcy filings will prevent you from discharging debt for quite some time.
-Creditors know that they'll have up to eight years to collect without concern that you'll wipe out the debt in another bankruptcy.
+Creditors, including landlords, know they'll have up to eight years to collect without concern that you'll wipe out the debt in another bankruptcy.

 Rent an Apartment After Bankruptcy From an Individual Owner